nwcadence/edX-DEV212x-Intro-to-DevOps/edx_next_course.md

 Application monitoring:

 - Identifies problems in the application.
-- Dives insights into backlog from production.
+- Drives insights into backlog from production.
 - Enables hypothesis driven development.
 - User telemetry helps the team to take proactive actions instead of reactive actions.

 ### Types of Application Monitoring ###